gabdeo/graph-transformers/README.md

 title: Graph Transformers
 description: A study of Transformers' understanding of fundamental graph problems, where we propose a new, tailored architecture highlighting the model's potential in graph-related tasks.

-date: 2023-12-09
-htmlwidgets: true

-# Anonymize when submitting
-authors:
-  - name: Tristan Magnin
-    affiliations:
-      name: MIT
-  - name: Gabriel Deo
-    affiliations:
-      name: MIT

-# must be the exact same name as your blogpost
-bibliography: 2023-12-09-graphs-transformers.bib

-# Add a table of contents to your post.
-#   - make sure that TOC names match the actual section names
-#     for hyperlinks within the post to work correctly.
-toc:
-  - name: Motivation & Project outline
-  - name: Introduction & Literature review
-  - name: Graph Transformer Model Design
-    subsections:
-    - name: Vanilla Transformer
-    - name: Tokenization Approach and Positional Encoding
-    - name: Attention in Graph Transformers - the Necessity of a Skip-Connection
-    - name: Model Architecture Overview
-  - name: Methodology for Training and Evaluation
-    subsections:
-    - name: Constructing the Dataset
-    - name: Training Protocols
-    - name: Metrics and Evaluation Criteria
-  - name: Results and Comparative Analysis
-    subsections:
-    - name: GNN performance
-    - name: MLP Performance
-    - name: Transformer performance
-    - name: Transformer with Attention Mask, Positional Encoding & Skip Connection
-  - name: Conclusion

-# Below is an example of injecting additional post-specific styles.
-# This is used in the 'Layouts' section of this post.
-# If you use this post as a template, delete this _styles block.
-_styles: >
-  .fake-img {
-    background: #bbb;
-    border: 1px solid rgba(0, 0, 0, 0.1);
-    box-shadow: 0 0px 4px rgba(0, 0, 0, 0.1);
-    margin-bottom: 12px;
-  }
-  .fake-img p {
-    font-family: monospace;
-    color: white;
-    text-align: left;
-    margin: 12px 0;
-    text-align: center;
-    font-size: 16px;
-  }
 ---

 ## Motivation & Project outline